dabeaz-course/practical-python/Notes/07_Advanced_Topics/02_Anonymous_function.md

 By what criteria?

 You can guide the sorting by using a *key function*.
-The *key function* is a function that receives the dictionary and returns the value in a specific key.
+The *key function* is a function that receives the dictionary and returns the value of interest for sorting.

 ```python
 def stock_name(s):